 How to Get to Breckenridge

-Most people will arrive to Colroado via flight into Denver International Airport.
+Most people will arrive to Colorado via flight into Denver International Airport.
 If you haven’t explored Denver before, I highly recommend spending at least a day getting to know the city.
-I’ve even got a Denver city break itinerary perfect for helping to plan a visit!
+I’ve even got a 48 hour Denver itinerary, perfect for helping to plan a visit!
 From Denver, there are two ways to get to Breckenridge: via shuttle or via car.

 The Epic Mountain Express shuttle is a good option if you’re not comfortable driving in the mountains or if you are meeting a group who all have different arrival times.
 Epic Mountain Express is friendly, runs on-time and has multiple timetables and drop off points each day.
 It is really convenient and definitely a useful option for those who need it.